 When something looks to good to be true, it usually is.– Emmy Rossum

 Tip 1: It’s always too good to be true.

 I’m sorry to start with this.
-But music will cost you money.
+But buying instrumental beats will cost you money.
 It’s called investing in yourself.
 A beat license will cost you somewhere between $30 – $300 (depending on the tier).
 If you would like to buy a beat exclusively for you, this will cost you over a $1000.
 Ofcourse there are some exceptions, but these prices are considered to be normal.
 So don’t fall for jokes like “Exclusive license for $30” or “$1 for a beat license”.

 Ask youself right now: Would I sell my music for these prices?

 Now I’m not saying these producers are scamming you.
 But I’m saying that there is a certain level of experience involved that those producers don’t have.
 So beware and pay the correct prices.

 Tip 2: Read the License Agreement when you are buying instrumental beats

 When you buy a instrumental beat, you are actually leasing it for a period of time.
 What you can or cannot do is in the license agreement.
 Read it before purchasing the beat.
 If you don’t get the option to read the license agreement before buying, don’t buy the beat.
 A license is usually automatically generated by websites such as Beatstars, AIrbit or Soundee.
 So they are legit.

 Tip 3: Make sure you are going to use this beat